Andre Douglas

-Andre Douglas (born December 11, 1985) is an American systems engineer, a Coast Guard Reserve officer, and NASA astronaut, currently serving as a backup crew member for the Artemis II mission under NASA's Artemis program.
+Andre Douglas (born December 11, 1985) is an American systems engineer, a Coast Guard Reserve officer, and NASA astronaut, and was chosen as a backup crew member for the Artemis II mission under NASA's Artemis program.
+In 2026, he was announced as a mission specialist on the Artemis III mission.

 Personal life and education

 Douglas was born in Miami, Florida, and raised in Chesapeake, Virginia.
-He graduated from Western Branch High School in 2003, where he was a member of the National Honor Society.
+He graduated from Western Branch High School in 2004, where he was a member of the National Honor Society.

 He earned a bachelor’s degree in mechanical engineering from the U.S. Coast Guard Academy in 2008, where he also served as regimental commander.
+He was on the Men's Track Team and Chess Team.

-Douglas later completed four post-graduate degrees: a master’s degree in mechanical engineering and a master’s degree in naval architecture and marine engineering, both from the University of Michigan (2012), a master’s degree in electrical and computer engineering from Johns Hopkins University (2019), and a doctorate in systems engineering from George Washington University (2021).
+Douglas later completed four post-graduate degrees: a master's degree in mechanical engineering and a master’s degree in naval architecture and marine engineering, both from the University of Michigan (2012), a master's degree in electrical and computer engineering from Johns Hopkins University (2019), and a doctorate in systems engineering from George Washington University (2021).

 As of April 2025, Douglas is married and has two sons.
 In his free time, he enjoys soccer, basketball, kayaking, hiking, running, ping-pong, billiards, chess, and watching movies.